BradleyCulley/bradleyculley.github.io/_posts/2024-broken-02-10-the-most-important-thing-in-the-world.md

 #### 2. Finding one's people
 <p>
     Someone once told me about watching two firefighters in Portland, Maine throwing a baseball back and forth to each other in front of the fire station.
-    The person who'd seen it described how it just seemed like it would be nice to be one of those two firefighters.
+    The person who'd seen it said it just seemed like it would be so nice to be one of the two firefighters.
-    An important duty, a close-knit team.
+    An important duty, a tightly-knit team.
 </p>

 <p>